 2.1.2 Modelling received levels of hull-mounted mid-frequency active sonar

-Classified ship positional data and other activity that occured on the range during each SCC were provided by PMRF.
-These data indicated the locations of the ships during the training periods and the start and stop times of each individual training event, but no information was provided on the start and stop of sonar use.
-Periods of active sonar were determined by running a sonar detector from the NARWHAL algorithm suite tuned to MFAS.
-The locations of all surface ships were noted for each half-hour period and the closest ship to each hydrophone was determined.
+Classified ship positional data and other activity that occurred on the range during each SCC were provided by PMRF.
+These data indicated the locations of the ships during the training periods and the start and stop times of each individual training event.
+However, no information was provided on the start and stop of sonar use; hence, periods of active sonar were determined from the range hydrophone recordings by running a sonar detector from the NARWHAL algorithm suite tuned to MFAS.
+For this analysis, the locations of all surface ships were noted for each half-hour period and the closest ship to each hydrophone was determined.
 Propagation modelling was used to calculate the expected received level of hull-mounted mid-frequency active sonar at the location of each hydrophone from the closest ship during each half-hour period of each SCC.

 The propagation modelling was done using the parabolic equation propagation model in the program Peregrine (OASIS; Heaney and Campbell, 2016) to estimate the transmission loss between the ship and the hydrophone; this was then converted to a received level at the hydrophone location based on the source level of the sonar.
 However, if the distance between the ship and the hydrophone was less than the depth of the water column, the parabolic equation overestimates transmission loss at that angle and so a simple sonar equation was used to estimate transmission loss instead.
 Transmission loss was estimated using a 200 Hz band around the center frequency of the sonar type (here, 3.5 kHz).
-Transmission loss was estimated at depth since Blainville’s beaked whales don’t begin clicking until they have reached approximately XX m depth of their foraging dive and spend most of their foraging dive at around 1000 m (CITE).
+Transmission loss was estimated at depth since Blainville’s beaked whales do not begin clicking until they have reached approximately 200 - 500 m depth of their foraging dive and spend most of their foraging dive at around 1000 – 1500 m (Johnson et al. 2004; Johnson et al., 2006; Madsen et al., 2013).

 For hydrophones shallower than 1000 m the received level was estimated at a point 20 m above the sea floor with a +/- 10 m buffer, while for hydrophones deeper than 1000 m the received level was estimated at a depth of 1000 m with a +/- 10 m buffer.
-The location of the beaked whale foraging group was assumed to be within 4-6 km of the hydrophone with the most click detections, since beaked whale echolocation clicks attenuate beyond that distance (T. A. Marques, Thomas, Ward, DiMarzio, and Tyack, 2009; McCarthy et al., 2011).
-Therefore the transmission loss was estimated along the radial from the ship to the hydrophone from a distance of 1 km before the hydrophone to 1 km past the hydrophone in 200 m increments.
+The location of the beaked whale foraging group was assumed to be within 4-6 km of the hydrophone with the most click detections, since beaked whale echolocation clicks attenuate beyond that distance (Marques et al., 2009; McCarthy et al., 2011).
+Therefore, the transmission loss was estimated along the radial from the ship to the hydrophone from a distance of 1 km before the hydrophone to 1 km past the hydrophone in 200 m increments.
 The maximum modeled received level along that radial was determined for each hydrophone and half-hour period and aggregated with the data on beaked whale group detections.
 Uncertainty in the modeled received level was not considered.

 2.2 Spatial Modelling